back

 What It Represented

 It meant something for her kids.
-It meant something for every other woman in a similar situation.
+It meant something for every other woman in a similar season.
 For every woman wondering if she could build something for herself and create stability without waiting for someone else to make it happen.

 I watched her become a champion of courage.
 Not just for her kids, but for others who needed to see it done.